Uberi/University-Notes/STAT231/STAT231.md

 There are 3 tutorial tests, 2 midterms, and a final exam.

-In STAT230, we are given information about the population, and want to find the chance of a sample happening - we go from big to small.
-In STAT231, we go from small to big - given information about a sample of the population, we try to figure things out about the population.
-STAT230 asks "given 100 fair coin tosses, what is the probability of getting 60 heads?", while STAT231 asks "if we toss a coin 100 times and get 60 heads, what can we say about the fairness of the coin?".
+In STAT230, we were given information about the population, and wanted to find the chance of a sample happening.
+In STAT231, we will be learning about the opposite - given information about a sample of the population, what can we figure out about the population?
+Where STAT230 asks, "given 100 fair coin tosses, what is the probability of getting 60 heads?", STAT231 asks, "if we toss a coin 100 times and get 60 heads, what can we say about the fairness of the coin?".

 The batting champion of a baseball season is the player with the highest batting average (probability of hitting the ball in each attempt, times 1000).
-However, although there have been 13 people with a batting average above 400 before 1941, and none afterward.
+However, although there have been 13 people with a batting average above 400 before 1941, there have been none after that year.
 Why does this happen?
-Some theories are that pitchers have gotten better (thus lowering the batter's chances of hitting the ball), larger pitcher gloves, relief pitchers, better baseball managers, and so on.
 Statistics can provide a clearer explanation.

 The Challenger space shuttle disaster occurred due to a failed O-ring.
 However, the right data analysis could have presented this tragedy - there was already enough data available to find this problem, but it wasn't looked at in the right way.
 Statistics can help prevent this sort of error.